quantenProjects/Uppatvind-USB-Conversion/README.md

 Inexpensive and functional, but unfortunately with a power supply for 230V.
 But can be converted to USB-C for ~ 10 € and thus used with a power bank.

 If you can hold a soldering iron so that it doesn't smell of chicken and can use a multimeter, you should be able to manage the conversion.

+After the conversion described here, the air filter can be operated via USB-C with 5V/2A or better with USB-C PD 9V power supply units and power banks.
+At 5V, the fan stages should be switched on slowly one after the other and wait until the fan has reached the new speed before switching up.
+If level 3 is selected directly, the starting current is relatively high and could possibly overload the power supply unit.

 Conversion and operation at your own risk.
 After the conversion, although everything is low voltage, USB-C PD power supplies can still deliver considerable power, so that you can also generate magic smoke, smouldering or fire in the event of errors.